Sounders score four goals in second half to stun Minnesota 4-0 in season opener

 Goals from Joao Paulo, Fredy Montero and a brace from Raul Ruidiaz ensured a positive exit into the balmy, spring night for Seattle with a 4-0 win against Minnesota.
 It was the MLS opener for both teams, Seattle improving to 7-0-1 all-time against Minnesota.

+“I do have a soft spot in my heart for Fredy,” Sounders coach Brian Schmetzer said of his favorite goal of the night.
+“Seeing him score that goal, that was a just reward for his coming back to Seattle, working hard in preseason and coming into the game and changing the game. … There was (also) a little reminiscing about how he scored the first goal for this franchise in MLS history (in 2009).”

-The Rave Green unveiled a new formation for the first time since coach Brian Schmetzer took the position in 2016.
+The Rave Green unveiled a new formation for the first time since Schmetzer took the coach position in 2016.
 The two-forward lineup depends on strong play up top but also the fullbacks being able to cover a lot of space in both trying to score from the wings and defend.

 Minnesota capitalized early on Seattle not recovering quickly in stopping the counterattack.
 But of the Loons’ seven shots on goal, just one was on target.
 The others were tense moments for Seattle.